-While this EA covers the Project from 2013 to EF, details on any post-2013 surveys will be provided in EA validation documents to be submitted to the C-NLOPB.
-For seismic projects conducted beyond

-2013, this EA will be updated accordingly if it is determined the project differs substantially from the activity assessed herein.
+While this EA covers the Project from 2013 to LOF, details on any post-2013 surveys will be provided in EA validation documents to be submitted to the C-NLOPB.
+For seismic projects conducted beyond 2013, this EA will be amended accordingly if it is determined the Project differs substantially from the activity assessed herein.
+[Note that the original 2013 EA is amended herein to be subsequently updated and validated for 2015 and beyond.]